Protecting the water quality of…

-Protecting the water quality on the Strait of Juan de Fuca is of utmost importance to the residents of Clallam County.
+… the Strait of Juan de Fuca is of utmost importance to the residents of Clallam County.
 WSU Extension has many opportunities available so our community can learn what actions can be taken to keep our waters clean.

-New Rural Stormwater Solutions website!
+Rural Stormwater Solutions website!

 WSU Extension and the Washington Stormwater Center are excited to announce a new suite of educational materials to help landowners manage stormwater and reduce polluted runoff in rural areas.
 All the materials are available on the Rural Stormwater Solutions website.
 There are videos, fact sheets, a white paper, demonstration sites, a glossary of terms, and in-depth resources on the website.
-Note: Most of the video footage was filmed in Clallam, Jefferson and Kitsap counties and the bioinfiltration swale demonstration site is at Peninsula College!
+Note: Most of the video footage was filmed in Clallam, Jefferson and Kitsap counties and the bio-infiltration swale demonstration site is at Peninsula College!

 WSU Stream Stewards Class